 Upon completion of a Diploma in Printing Technology, one can continue further studies and go for a Postgraduate and Ph.D, graduates can work in the government sector as well as the private sector.

-Yes, scholarships are available for Diploma in Printing Technology.
+Yes, scholarships are available for the Diploma in Printing Technology.
 However, they vary by college and university, so it is advised to check the official website of the institution one is applying to.

 No, there is no age limit for applying or pursuing this course as long as the basic eligibility criteria is met by the aspiring candidate.